 El Gattar: Overview

 Jebel Gattar is one of the greatest-kept secrets of Egypt's vast desert wilderness.
-A gigantic labyrinth of granite peaks and winding ravines, there is no place like it in Egypt, perhaps even the world.
+A gigantic labyrinth of granite peaks and winding ravines, there is no place like it in Egypt; perhaps even the world.
 Jebel Gattar does not refer to a single summit, but to a bigger massif with different districts.
 Gigantic horns, pinnacles, teeth and fangs tower high in some areas - giving Jebel Gattar an aggressive, foreboding feel - whilst in others, whaleback summits and high, rounded domes give it a more gentle character.
 Mountain scenery like this stands unparalleled on the Red Sea Mountain Trail.
 Its wadis, gorges and ravines are just as magical too.
-Deep, green pools of water gather here and for months after rain, creeks trickle between them through dense thickets of greenery.
+Deep, green pools of water gather here and for months after rain and creeks trickle between them through dense thickets of greenery.
 Jebel Gattar is home to mountain springs that never run dry.
 This mountain is the proverbial heart of the region.
-For millennia, its water has sustained people and animals of this harsh desert.
+For millennia, its water has sustained the people and animals of this harsh desert.
 Wherever you wander, Jebel Gattar has a wild, lost world feel; age old leopard traps stand on high passes and prehistoric graffiti shows giraffes and ibex.
-Some 2000 years ago, it was to the wilds of Jebel Gattar that Egypt's Christians scattered to escape the persecutions of the Roman Empire.
+Some 2000 years ago, it was into the wilds of Jebel Gattar that Egypt's Christians scattered to escape the persecutions of the Roman Empire.
 Today, their hermit cells and chapels are still found hidden in the high crags and wadis.
-Jebel Gattar is the crown jewel of the Red Sea Mountain Trail and is home to one of its most spectacular hiking hubs.
+Jebel Gattar is the crown jewel of the Red Sea Mountain Trail and home to one of its most spectacular hiking hubs.
 It is a must-see district of the trail.
 World class scenery unfolds here at every turn.
-Nevertheless, hiking here is not easy; there are no trails.
+Nevertheless, hiking the region is not easy; there are no trails.
 Everything is off-trail and steep, exposed scrambling is sometimes involved.
-Getting here takes about two hours each way by car from Hurghada.
+Getting here takes about two hours each way by 4x4 from Hurghada.

 Wadi Nagaata is one of the most beautiful wadis of Jebel Gattar.
-It takes its name from a high, dripping spring called El Nagaata, where water trickles through cracks in the cliffs to collect in a small pool.
+It takes its name from a high, dripping spring called El Nagaata, where water trickles through cracks in the granite cliffs to collect in a small pool.
 A green tongue of mosses, ferns and grasses hangs down the water line and wild fig trees grow at the bottom.
 Thousands of years ago, some of Egypt's early Christians, the so-called Desert Fathers, scattered to Wadi Nagaata to escape the Roman Empire's persecutions and their chapels and hermit cells are found along the wadi today.
 Palm trees, leopard traps, water pools and rock art are other attractions.
 The wadi can be hiked over a few hours or integrated into a bigger circuit, including an ascent of one of Jebel Gattar's peaks.

 Wadi Um Deesa